 My first suspicion on seeing enormous vertical death monuments memorializing men is to wonder if it’s some symbolic overcompensation for something they lacked in life.

-In researching de Beaujour’s life, I think any reasonable person would conclude that his was a noteworthy life.
-I am not convinced, however, that his achievements necessarily merited the 20-meter-tall phallic smokestack that’s supposed to evoke un pain du sucre (loaf of sugar bread) that dwarfs every other monument in Père-Lachaise including the oversized obelisk gracing the tomb of François Gémond – the cemetery’s the tallest structure using that particular design.
+In researching de Beaujour’s life, I think any reasonable person would conclude that his was a noteworthy one.
+I am not convinced, however, that his achievements necessarily merited the 20-meter-tall phallic smokestack that’s supposed to evoke un pain du sucre (loaf of sugar bread) that dwarfs every other monument in Père-Lachaise including the oversized obelisk gracing the tomb of François Gémond – the cemetery’s tallest structure using that particular design.
 Here’s what I learned about Beaujour.

 He was born Louis-Auguste Féris, the eldest son of François Féris and Anne Giraud, in December 1765 in the town of Callas du Var which is located about 85 kilometers west of Nice though it’s slightly north of the coast.
-He was a bright student with an interest in politics and diplomacy who began working for the Ministry of Foreign Affairs (the French equivalent of the U.S. Department of State) in his twenties and rose fairly quickly through the ranks.
+He was a bright student with an interest in politics and diplomacy who began working for the Ministry of Foreign Affairs (the French equivalent of the U S Department of State) in his twenties and rose fairly quickly through the ranks.

 By 1790 he was appointed to serve as secretary of legation (a diplomatic representative office of lower rank than an embassy) first in Munich and the following year in Dresden.
 He continued climbing the rungs of responsibility and was promoted to consul general in Greece in 1794 and was then appointed to the same position in Sweden in 1799 where he was also placed in charge of business affairs.
 Louis-Auguste also served in Turkey and in the United States where he spent time as both consul general and, for a very brief stretch, ambassador.